andreappereira/school_management/README.md

 ```
 git clone https://github.com/andreappereira/school_management.git
 ```

+## Set Up the Application:
+Navigate to the root directory of the project, create a .env file and add the environment variables.
+Examples in the .env.example file.

 ## Run the PostgreSQL Database with Docker Compose:
 Navigate to the root directory of the project.
 Run the following command to start the PostgreSQL database using Docker Compose:
 ```
 docker-compose up -d
 ```
-## Set Up the Application:

-Open the settings.py file located in setup.
-Configure the database connection properties to match the PostgreSQL database running in Docker Compose.

 ## Create virtual environment
 Unix/MacOS: